rwieruch/blog_robinwieruch_content/blog/node-express-server-rest-api/index.md

 ### Exercises:

 * Get yourself more familiar with the terms client/server and frontend/backend.
+* If you want to have an alternative for cURL which works in the browser, check out [Isomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/).

 # Express Routes: HTTP Methods are REST Operations